 Ready to learn more resin basics?

 Then you’ll want a copy of Resin Fundamentals.
-I wrote it with the beginner resin crafter in mind.
+I wrote the PDF book with the beginner resin crafter in mind.
 Don’t waste your time and supplies on making something you wouldn’t show anyone.
-Instead, learn from my mistakes.
+Instead, learn from MY mistakes.
 Buy the ebook now and get a download link in minutes.

 Unpublished Blog Posts of Resin Obsession, LLC © 2023 Resin Obsession, LLC